Epicodus-Curriculum/shared-full-stack/webpack-hosting.md

 $ npm run deploy
 ```

 This will build our project and then publish it to GitHub Pages.
-You may be curious where the `predeploy` script gets used if we aren’t using it ourselves.
+You may be curious where the `predeploy` script gets used if we aren't using it ourselves.
 Well, gh-pages runs the `predeploy` script automatically before deploying the site to ensure there's an up-to-date build of our project.
 We can look in our terminal to see exactly which scripts are executed and in what order.
 Our terminal should show us that the `predeploy` script is run, which itself calls the `build` script, all  before the `deploy` script executes.
 Check out the code snippet below that shows an example of the terminal output for deploying.
-Note that ‘PROJECTNAME’ will be the `name` of your project as listed in the `package.json` file.
+Note that ‘PROJECTNAME' will be the `name` of your project as listed in the `package.json` file.

 ```
 $ npm run deploy